thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 The first tab of the scatterplot bundle shows the raw distribution between an X-variable and a Y-variable.
-It is possible to choose which variable to log-transformed; X, Y or both
+It is possible to choose which variable to log-transformed; X, Y, or both.